The full platform

 The ever-growing ranks of African-American members of Congress contribute to the continued creation of a more representative government and a more perfect Union.
-These Congress members stand on the shoulders of giants who precede them — Shirley Chisholm, Barbara Lee, John Lewis, and so many more — and who remind them that the responsibilities of a black representative is to not only serve the people of the United States en masse but also strengthen and uplift the black community.
+These members of Congress stand on the shoulders of giants who preceded them — Shirley Chisholm, Barbara Lee, John Lewis, and so many more — and who remind them that the responsibility of a Black representative is to not only serve the people of the United States en masse but also to strengthen and uplift the Black community.
 To this end, our campaign will focus on the issues that predominantly impact African-Americans, especially in the face of an emboldened white supremacist/nationalist movement in our country.

 Reparations for the descendants of slaves.
 This starts with H.R.
 40, Commission to Study and Develop Reparation Proposals for African-Americans Act.
 Our government must officially address reconciliation for the violent legacy of chattel slavery, and H.R.
 40 is a means to not only inform the public about congenital effects of slavery that affect the African-American community even today but also prescribe measures of restorative and rehabilitative justice.

-An end to the “War on Drugs” as it has existed for 40 years; the abolition of the death penalty, cash bail, and the private prison system, each of which disproportionately impact black men.
+An end to the “War on Drugs” as it has existed for 40 years; the abolition of the death penalty, cash bail, and the private prison system, each of which disproportionately impacts Black men.